-Business BUSINESS INCENTIVE PR ROGRAM - ELECTRIC and design standards.
-The Properties of the Prop d over time by recognizing im the program offers a wide varie rogram is delivered through a petitive bidding process.
-This centive Program for natural ga tram delivery for the business ety of incentive offerings for program delivery contractor delivery contractor also s efficiency measures.
-This Program Design Measures Promoted motor drive systems, ef le efficient lighting equipment ficient HVAC systems, compresentrols, building controls, and d ssed air systems, industrial technologies.
-The incentisting of incentives can www.efficiencymaine.co nary list of targeted end uses a ntives offered are adjusted from be found on the Efficiency Ma om/at-work/business-program om \$10 for each purchase of a s 6 horsepower Discuss Compre m time to time and a current ine website at as/cash-incentives.
+Business BUSINESS INCENTIVE PR OGRAM - ELECTRIC The program has evolved over time by recognizing improvements in technologies and design standards.
+The program offers a wide variety of incentive offerings for C&I participants.
+The Program is delivered through a program delivery contractor selected through a competitive bidding process.
+This delivery contractor also delivers the Business Incentive Program for natural gas efficiency measures.
+This ensures integrated program delivery for the business participant.
+Program Design Measures Promoted Eligible measures include efficient lighting equipment and controls, efficient motor drive systems, efficient HVAC systems, compressed air systems, industrial process systems and controls, building controls, and demand controlled ventilation. technologies.
+The incent listing of incentives can b www.efficiencymaine.co present, they range from ary list of targeted end uses an ives offered are adjusted from the found on the Efficiency Ma m/at-work/business-program \$10 for each purchase of a so horsepower Discuss Compre n time to time and a current ine website at is/cash-incentives .
 At crew-in or pin-based LED End Use Efficient Technology Incentive Lighting & Lighting Controls Efficient Lamp, Fixture and Control Technologies Each business is eligible for Efficiency Maine incentives up to \$50,000 per business, per Motors & Drives Variable Frequency Drives calendar year.
 Refrigeration Efficient Refrigeration Controls, Compressors, and Energy Star Coolers & Freezers Custom projects must save at least 70,000 kWh per year.
-HVAC Efficient HVAC Equipment Site Specific Custom Measures Measures outside the scope of the Prescriptive Incentive track Eligibility for custom inc es are often participant specific entives is contingent on estab sures on the prescriptive mea lishing demonstrable
+HVAC Efficient HVAC Equipment Site Specific Custom Measures Measures outside the scope of the Prescriptive Incentive track Eligibility for custom ince s are often participant specific entives is contingent on establ ures on the prescriptive meas lishing demonstrable